chancellor

 • (education) The head of a university, sometimes purely ceremonial.

-• (Scotland, law) The foreman of a jury.
+• (Scots law) The foreman of a jury.

 • (US, law) The chief judge of a court of chancery (that is, one exercising equity jurisdiction).

-• An honorific for the head of state of a republic in Germany.
+• An honorific for the head of state in various German-speaking states.

 • A surname.